William Rees, Queenstown’s 'Founding Father'

-William Gilbert Rees was born in Wales in 1827.
-He immigrated to New South Wales in 1852 where he took up sheep farming.
+William Gilbert Rees was born in Wales in 1827 to a Royal Navy Commander and educated in the Royal Navy School.
+He immigrated to New South Wales, Australia in 1852 where he took up sheep farming.
 Soon after, his wife Frances joined him, and they embarked upon a mission to find the “Promised Land of Rees”.
 It seemed they were unable to find such nirvana in Australia, so the couple moved to Dunedin a few years later.
 Rees established a sheep run near Tapanui but wasn’t satisfied that the West Otago settlement was the promised land for which he searched.

 In 1855, the Otago Wastelands Act was passed by Parliament in an effort to develop farms or runs in the mostly uninhabited areas of the lower South Island.
 It was this act that gave Rees the impetus to set out on an intrepid journey.

 Rees and five hardy companions set off from Dunedin in 1860 to find farming land.
 Through the harsh landscape, the group made it through Omarama, Lindis and eventually to Wanaka.
 It was a tough journey and by the time the party made it to Cardrona, there were only two men left; Rees and Nicholas Von Tunzelmann.
 The group had abandoned their horses and their “boots were full of blood from the cuts on our legs”.

 After finally arriving in the Wakatipu basin, Rees and von Tunnzlemann became two of only a handful of Europeans to have ever set eyes on sparkling Lake Wakatipu before.
 After exploring the area for three weeks, the pair took the arduous journey back to Dunedin and lodged a claim for grazing rights.